phpCedu/micro-service-framework/readme.markdown

 THOUGHTS
 ====

 How do we help the schema evolve?
 Would type-checking the passed params be sufficient, allowing the others to be null?

 Maybe it's up to newer service backends to fail when they do really need all the newest params.
+But that would get quite tedious, to have to add manual validation for all required params to the service handler methods.

+What about adding additional types like null-string, null-int32?
+Would allow more control over preventing nulls.